harshkhare3/nginx_reverse_proxy/readme.md

    2. Go to **Proxy Host**, and click on **Add Proxy Host**.

    3. Fill in the domain name (e.g. site1.example.com) and Forward Hostname/IP name.
 Use http mode and forward it to port that you have exposed.
+   In Forward Hostname/IP section, write the name of the docker container of your website.

   For e.g.